Najib Razak: Early political career (1976–1991)

 In 1987, Najib was selected as the acting head of the Movement of UMNO Youth by Dato' Seri Anwar Ibrahim after Anwar was asked to contest the post of UMNO Vice-President.
-Following mounting ethnic tensions anti-Chinese sentiments were expressed at a UMNO Youth rally held in Kampung Baru, Kuala Lumpur the same year where Najib spoke.
-Rising tensions soon lead to fears of ethnic violence and eventually resulted in a security operation known as Operasi Lalang, that included numerous administrative detentions.
+Following mounting ethnic tensions, anti-Chinese sentiments were expressed at an UMNO Youth rally held in Kampung Baru, Kuala Lumpur.
+Fears of ethnic violence eventually resulted in a security operation known as Operasi Lalang which included numerous administrative detentions.

-Following the complete reorganisation and founding of the "New" UMNO by Mahathir Mohamad in the aftermath of the 1988 Malaysian constitutional crisis, Najib was appointed president of UMNO Youth in 1988.
+Following the reorganisation and founding the "New" UMNO by Mahathir Mohamad in the aftermath of the 1988 Malaysian constitutional crisis, Najib was appointed president of UMNO Youth in 1988.

-By 1993, Najib was elected as one of six vice-presidents of UMNO in response to Anwar's decision to contest as the deputy president of UMNO.
-Najib continued to defend his post in party elections held in 1993, 1996, and 2004.

-Senior ministerial career
+Senior ministerial career (1991–2009)

 Minister for defence (1991–1995)

 In 1991, Mahathir appointed Najib as Minister of Defence.
 Under Najib's direction, Malaysian troops were deployed to assist the UN peacekeeping forces in Bosnia in 1993 during the Bosnian War.
 Malaysian forces were greeted warmly by Bosnians as well as Serbs and Croats.
 Malaysia also assisted peacekeeping operations in Somalia in 1993, losing one soldier in an effort to aid US soldiers during the Battle of Mogadishu.
 Najib later criticised the UN's Somalia operation as putting too much emphasis on military action.
 Since then Malaysia has stated a preference for participating in Chapter 6 "peace enforcement" missions, rather than Chapter 7 "peacekeeping" missions.
 After four years at the Ministry of Defence, Najib assumed control of the Education Ministry in 1995.

-He returned to the Ministry of Defence in 2000.
+By 1993, Najib was one of six vice-presidents of UMNO after Anwar's decision to contest for the deputy presidency of UMNO.
+Najib continued to defend his post in party elections held in 1993, 1996, and 2004.

-Japanese raped Malay comfort women but UMNO leader Najib Razak blocked all attempts by other UMNO members like Mustapha Yakub at asking Japan for compensation and apologies.
+As an UMNO leader, Najib Razak blocked attempts by other UMNO members such as Mustapha Yakub to request Japan apologise and provide compensation for the forced prostitution its soldiers engaged in during its occupation of Malaya and of British Borneo, the victims of which came to be known as comfort women.

 Minister for education (1995–2000)

 In 1995, Najib left the Defence Ministry for the first time when he was appointed Minister of Education.
 His challenge was to respond to Malaysia's newly proclaimed aspiration to become a fully developed nation by 2020.
-The 1996 Private Higher Education Institutions Act, allowed foreign universities to establish degree-conferring schools in Malaysia, providing greater educational opportunities for Malaysians and positioning Malaysia as a regional learning hub.
+The 1996 Private Higher Education Institutions Act allowed foreign universities to establish degree-conferring schools in Malaysia, providing greater educational opportunities for Malaysians and positioning Malaysia as a regional learning hub.

-During the 1999 general elections Najib suffered a major setback when he barely won re-election to the Parliament by a margin of 241 votes, compared to a margin of over 10,000 in the previous election.
-This is a surprise to political observers.
+During the 1999 general elections Najib was returned to parliament with a narrow majority of just 241 votes, compared to over 10,000 in the previous election.